246P/NEAT

-246P/NEAT is a periodic comet discovered on 2004 March 28 by Near-Earth Asteroid Tracking (NEAT) using the 1.2 m reflector at Haleakala.
+246P/NEAT is a Jupiter-family comet discovered on 28 March 2004 by the Near-Earth Asteroid Tracking (NEAT) survey using the 1.2 m reflector at the Haleakalā Observatory.
 It was given the permanent number 246P on 14 January 2011.

 Orbit

-It is a Quasi-Hilda comet.
+It is classified as a Quasi-Hilda comet.
 Due to perturbations by Jupiter, the 2005, 2013 and 2021 perihelion passages will be closer to the Sun.
 The comet is observable all through its orbit.